weakish/weakish.github.com/_drafts/serverless-bandwidth.md

 - [Netlify] Starter 100 GB, Pro 1 TB, and $55 per 100 GB for overage.

 - [Vercel] Hobby 100 GB, Pro 1 TB, and contact the sale to buy additional bandwidth.

+- [Gatsby] Free 100 GB, Professional 1 TB.
+Gatsby does not charge for overage, and they will contact the user if they continue to exceed bandwidth limits.

 - [Render] 100 GB free, then $0.10 per GB.